Azimuthal Angular Correlation as a Boosted Top Jet Substructure

-\emph{$W$ density matrix and fermion angular distribution.}---As a massive spin-one particle, the $W$'s density matrix~\eqref{eq:unnor W denmtx} is a $3\times 3$ Hermitian matrix, with respect to the basis ($W_+,W_L,W_-$), for $\lambda_w=1,0,-1$.
-It is described by 8 real parameters in addition to its trace, and can be written as
+As a massive spin-1 particle, the $W$'s density matrix [Eq.~\eqref{eq:unnor W denmtx}] is a $3\times 3$ Hermitian matrix and so can be described by eight real parameters in addition to its trace.
+In the helicity basis ($W_+,W_L,W_-$), for $\lambda_w=1,0,-1$, it can be written as \begin{widetext}

-where ${\rm tr}W$ is proportional to the production rate of $W$ boson, $J_i$ is the (unnormalized) angular momentum of $W$ boson along $i$-th direction, and $Q_{ij}$, $\lambda_T$, and $\delta_L$ are the (unnormalized) quadrupole moments.
-The specific values of the $W's$ density matrix elements depend on the $tbW$ interaction, as to be specified later.
-The diagonal elements are proportional to the production rate of $W$ in each helicity state, and the off-diagonal elements arise from the interference between different helicity states.
-Especially, the linear polarizations $\lambda_T$ and $Q_{xy}$ are associated with the interference between the $+1$ and $-1$ helicity states of $W$ boson.
-We will refer to those real parameters as (unnormalized) $W$ polarization parameters.
+\end{widetext} where ${\rm tr}W$ is the production rate of $W$ boson, $J_i$ is its spin angular momentum along the $i$th direction ($i=x,y,z$), and the others its quadrupole moments.
+They will be referred to as (unnormalized) $W$ polarization parameters.
+The diagonal elements describe the rates of each $W$ helicity state, and the off-diagonal ones arise from the interference between different helicity states.